 Helps with Anxiety

 Anxiety usually goes along as a trigger to depersonalization/derealization.
-Anxiety and panic attacks can happen due to past events or trauma and then bring an onset of depersonalization/derealization.
+Anxiety and panic attacks can happen due to past events or trauma and then onset depersonalization/derealization.
 Meditation helps you gain more control over anxiety.

 Helps with Concentration

-Meditation helps you learn how to focus on one thing and leave other thoughts and feelings behind.
-When you meditate, you concentrate on a focal point whether that is breathing, muscle groups or sound.
+Meditation helps you learn to focus on one thing and leave other thoughts and feelings behind.
+When you meditate, you concentrate on a focal point, breathing, muscle groups, or sound.

-If you are not good at sitting still meditation can also be done with movement.
-Take a walk and concentrate on what you see or through specific movements such as Tai Chi.
-For depersonalization/derealization, helps you learn to concentrate on your focus and let the panicky thoughts go.
-When thoughts come into your head you bring your attention back to your focus.
+If you are not good at sitting still, meditation can also be done with movement.
+Take a walk and concentrate on what you see or through specific activities such as Tai Chi.
+Depersonalization/derealization helps you learn to focus on your focus and let the panicky thoughts go.
+When ideas come into your head, you bring your attention back to your focus.

 Helps Develop Awareness

 With depersonalization/derealization, awareness can be clouded.
-Attention is dispursed and the things around you don’t seem real.
+Attention is dispersed, and the things around you don’t seem real.
 Meditation helps you learn mindfulness.
-By practicing mindfulness throughout the day by observing, smelling, and touching you build an awareness of what is around you.
-Your attention is focused and what’s around you is more real and not dreamlike.
+By practicing mindfulness throughout the day by observing, smelling, and touching, you build an awareness of what is around you.
+As a result, your attention is focused and what’s around you is more real and not dreamlike.